SREESIDHI9/Social-Media-Insights-Usage-Engagement-and-Well-being-Analysis/README.md

 ## Project Overview
-This project analyzes user behavior patterns across different social media platforms by combining engagement metrics, usage patterns, and mental health indicators.
+A Comprehensive Data Analytics Project designed to examine how social media usage influences user engagement patterns and mental health outcomes.
+By merging multiple datasets and building an interactive Power BI dashboard, the analysis uncovers correlations between screen time, platform preferences, engagement intensity, and mental health indicators, enabling data-driven insights into modern digital behavior.

-The dashboard was built using Microsoft Excel for Data Cleaning and Transformation and Microsoft Power BI for Visualization and Business Intelligence Reporting.
+The dashboard was built using,
+Microsoft Excel for Data Cleaning and Transformation and Microsoft Power BI for Visualization and Business Intelligence Reporting.

 ---
 ## Objective